GurleenkDhaliwal/GD-RGBCAL-Rust/README.md

 I think the frame rate is probably set higher than it needs to be right now: it can be tuned lower.

+## Methodology
+Initially the main thing I had to do was add the code for the blue and greeen LEDs to the existing REDLED functionality.
+In my code, it starts with RED LED on, then I worked on a function that initialized the state based on buttons A and B pressed aftre that.
+Then I added a few helper functions in UI.rs to make the run function process smoothly such as what to when each button or if no button is pressed.
+The skeleton code was extremely helpful for giving me an idea what to do next, I used its logic to create otehr functions.
+Then I focused on making the code more readable by adding comments and organizing my code.
+Adjusting the frame rate involved trying out different rates.
+I used a setter and getter function in this.
+I also edited the RGB.rs file to fetch the tick_time for LED updates.
+Knob.rs did not require in any modifications, I just added comments in it.

+## Observations:
+While experimenting with the RGB levels I noticed that by setting the specific RGB values to R at 15, G between 4-6, and B between 6-9 the LED appeared to display different shades of white.
+There was also a noticeable increase in CPU usage when frame rate was set to higher values.
+This shows that managing higher frame rates has an impact on systems resources.